-- Oatmeal with Blueberries by Mountain House – this was so good my fiance wants to eat it at home.
+- Mountain home oatmeal with blueberries – this was so good my husband will eat it at home.

 Pick your favorite pancake mix and put the batter into a bottle or other container to make it easy to carry.
 Luckily dry pancake mix is very light!
 Then the morning of, add water and presto!
 You have pancakes.
 They’ll be a little small since you’re cooking them on your mess kit, but it’s a quick yummy breakfast option.

 For those who like to do meal-prep and cooking.
-It’s really only good for your first breakfast since it won’t last that long not being refrigerated, but it’s super yummy and filling and nice to have a non-bar or dehydrated food meal for day 1!
+It’s really only good for your first breakfast since it won’t last long without being refrigerated, but it’s super yummy and filling and nice to have a non-bar or dehydrated food meal for day 1!
 Get the recipe here.

 Backpacking Lunches & Snacks